Skip to main content

 How does the programme work?

-The programme includes four three-hour online workshops led by our wellbeing leads, Robin Davis and Joe Blunden.
+The programme includes four three-hour online workshops led by our wellbeing leads, Robin Davis, Sid Beech and Bridget Brown.
 You can find out more about the content they will cover below.

 You will also be able to access a wide range of resources during the programme and connect with other participants throughout.

-In this final session, we’ll help you generate meaningful ideas to boost your team’s happiness, and explore how to test and embed them using the PDSA (Plan, Do, Study, Act) cycle.
-You’ll learn why some changes don’t last and what to do differently, plus you’ll leave with clear next steps to keep the momentum going and continue building a team that feels more connected, motivated and supported.
+On the final day we will help you generate meaningful ideas to boost your team’s happiness and show you how to test and embed them using the PDSA (Plan, Do, Study, Act) cycle.
+You will learn why some changes fail and what to do differently.
+We will also look at how to use measurement tools to track progress and refine your approach.
+By the end of the day you will leave with a clear and tailored action plan to sustain a positive team culture over time.

 What does the programme cost?